‘We don’t want spring break’: Miami Beach imposes curfew after shootings

 “Both shootings were between visitors to Miami Beach and did not involve residents,” Gelber said.
 “In both cases, police were literally seconds away from the incidents and arrests were made within minutes.
 That said, it is clear that even an unprecedented police presence could not prevent these incidents from occurring.”

-The press release cited “excessively large and unruly crowds” as the reason for the implementing the curfew.
+The press release cited “excessively large and unruly crowds” as the reason for implementing the curfew.

 Miami Beach has long been a popular spring break destination among college students, and officials have previously needed to enact emergency powers to control the large crowds.
 Gelber said in his video message that the high volume of people has created a “peril that cannot go unchecked,” especially over the last three weeks.